datazoompuc/datazoompuc.github.io/en/index.markdown

     </div>
 </div>

-We build include statistical packages in *Stata* and *R* which ease the extraction, manipulation, visualization and analysis of brazilian data.
+Our project includes statistical packages in *Stata* and *R* which ease the extraction, manipulation, visualization, and analysis of Brazilian data.

 <div class="logo-container-small" style="position: relative;">
     <h2> Visit our GitHub project </h2>